 Talent placing the MCE disc with the retinal flat mount in the chamber.

-Place a sample weight onto the flat mount, pre-wetting it to break the surface tension [1].
+Place a sample weight onto the flat mount, pre-wetting the sample weight to break the surface tension.
+Ensure the sample weight is placed on the MCE paper to reduce sample drift.
+[1].
 Refill the chamber with the warmed aCSF and circulate aCSF at approximately 1 milliliter per minute [2].

 Talent placing a sample weight onto the flat mount.